Edition 1 · Q2 2026 Attorney Advertising

 SEC Private-Fund Rules at One Year

-For sponsors actively raising or operating funds, the Q2 2026 disposition is essentially the pre-rule status quo on the vacated provisions, paired with an SEC enforcement focus on the surviving fiduciary themes.
+For sponsors actively raising or operating funds, the Q2 2026 disposition is the pre-rule statutory status quo, paired with an SEC enforcement focus on the surviving fiduciary themes under the Investment Advisers Act.
 Funds entering market continue to disclose preferential terms in side letters at high transparency levels.
 LPs continue to ask for it.
-The market practice that the rules attempted to mandate has, in effect, become the market practice anyway through LP demand.
+The market practice that the rules attempted to mandate has, in effect, continued to develop through LP demand.

 General Information